CEGRcode/scriptmanager/docusaurus/docs/Contributing/developer-guidelines.md

 ## Java Development
 We write exclusively in Java or Java-compiled languages without any operating-system specific packages (to maintain portability across machines).

-### SDK Man
+### SDKMAN!
-Olivia recommends installing Java using [SDKMan][sdkman] for convenient flipping between Java versions.
+Olivia recommends installing Java using [SDKMAN!][sdkman] for convenient flipping between Java versions.
 While ScriptManager is currently developed to the Java 8 SE standard, it is good practice to check for forward and backward compatibility between Java versions.
 We are constantly monitoring new Java releases and developing according to a standard that is consistent across Java versions makes our lives easier down the road when the Java version standard is incremented.

 ### Integrated Development Environment (IDE) - Eclipse
 We recommend using [Eclipse][eclipse] to write Java code for ScriptManager because it supports both [Gradle][gradle] (see below) and [WindowBuilder][window-builder] for convenient building of JAR files and graphical interface development.